mitsuhiko/lucumr/2014/1/5/unicode-in-2-and-3.rst

 strings.

-Python's own version control system is still not on Python 3 because for years now because the Python team does not want to `bring back string formatting for bytes <http://bugs.python.org/issue3982>`_.
+Python's own version control system is still not on Python 3 because for years now because the Python team does not `bring back string formatting for bytes <http://bugs.python.org/issue3982>`_.

 This is getting ridiculous now though, because it turned out that the